GIP Library icon

 I enjoyed this book soooooo much it wasenlightenning and just so practical, I thank God also for using Derek prince is this ministry of delivarance.
 I truly truly found the book interesting.
 God bless you

-- rolen munyai (8 months ago)
+- rolen munyai (a year ago)

 About the Book